 Replica Set Arbiter¶

+add an arbiter to your replica set.
 An arbiter does not have a copy

-elections of for primary.
-Arbiters
+participates in elections for primary.

-1 election vote, and thus
+1 election vote.

 Do not run an arbiter on systems that also host the primary or the secondary members of the replica set.

 To add an arbiter, see Add an Arbiter to Replica Set.

 For example, in the following replica set with a 2 data bearing members (the primary and a secondary), an arbiter allows the set to have an odd number of votes to break a tie: